HID Vs. LED Headlights

 What are LED Headlights?

-The Key Differences Between LED and HID:
+The Key Differences between HID vs. LED Headlights

 Lifespan and Durability